KevinHaeusler/khghost/README.md

 **Cleaning up unused styles and organizing the code better:**
 I am not a webdeveloper so I just mashed together different things until the endresult was to my liking.
 I want to clean this up a bit so its more useful to other people.

+**Use Ghosts variables more:**
+Currently a lot is hardcoded but I want to be able to change certain things like Casper in the Ghost Admin interface.
+This shouldnt be too difficult, instead of multiple color variables I just need to use Color Mod to change the variables.

 # First time using a Ghost theme?

 Ghost uses a simple templating language called [Handlebars](http://handlebarsjs.com/) for its themes.